LittleLittleCloud/Agent-ChatRoom/README.md

 The command will list all available templates.

 ![list-templates](assets/list-templates.png)
-### Create configuration from the selected template.
+### Step 2 - Create configuration from the selected template.

 Instead of writing configuration from scratch, an easier route is to create a chatroom configuration from the selected template using the `create` command, which will not only create a configuration file but also generate a json schema file for this configuration to provide intellisense in your editor.